skrey/yellow-extensions/update/README.md

 ## How to update a website?

 The first option is to update your website in a web browser.
-Go to the login page.
-Open your settings and check for updates.
+The login page is available on your website as http://website/edit/.
+Go to your settings and check for updates.
 Your website will show when updates are available.
 Only the webmaster can update the website.
-The webmaster's email is defined in file `system/config/config.ini`, for example `Email: email@example.com`.
+The webmaster's email is defined in file `system/config/config.ini`.

 The second option is to update your website at the [command line](https://github.com/datenstrom/yellow-plugins/tree/master/command).
 Open a terminal window.
 Go to your installation folder, where the `yellow.php` is.
 Type `php yellow.php update`, you can add an optional option and feature.
 Deleted files can be found in the `system/trash` folder.
 See example below.